ksantana3/SQL/README.md

 ## INTRODUCTION:

 For this SQL project, I created models, databases, tables, and query reports for a smartphone application.
-While completing this project, I used MySQL Workbench to test and run a database application that was developed for parts C through G.
+While completing this project, I used MySQL Workbench to test and run a database application that was developed for parts C through G.  The project is in the main directory and titled as Kyle_Project_DunutDB_Final.pdf.

 ## SCENARIO: